logux/docs/guide/starting/new-redux-client.md

 ## Server

-Before starting the client, you need to create Logux Server:
+Before starting the client, you need to [create Logux Server].

-* [How to create the server] on Node.js.
-* [How to create a proxy] to use HTTP server on any other language.

-[How to create the server]: ./node-server.md
-[How to create a proxy]: ./proxy-server.md
+[create Logux Server]: ./node-server.md

 ## Creating the Project